 GeneCards Summary for KCNK4 Gene

-KCNK4 (Potassium Channel, Two Pore Domain Subfamily K, Member 4) is a Protein Coding gene.
-Diseases associated with KCNK4 include dentin sensitivity.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include potassium channel activity and voltage-gated ion channel activity.
-An important paralog of this gene is KCNK3.
+KCNK4 (Potassium Two Pore Domain Channel Subfamily K Member 4) is a Protein Coding gene.
+Diseases associated with KCNK4 include Facial Dysmorphism, Hypertrichosis, Epilepsy, Intellectual/Developmental Delay, And Gingival Overgrowth Syndrome and Gingival Overgrowth.
+Among its related pathways are Cardiac conduction and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and voltage-gated ion channel activity.
+An important paralog of this gene is KCNK10.

 Voltage-insensitive potassium channel (PubMed:22282805).
 Channel opening is triggered by mechanical forces that deform the membrane (PubMed:22282805, PubMed:25471887, PubMed:25500157, PubMed:30290154).
 Channel opening is triggered by raising the intracellular pH to basic levels (By similarity).
 The channel is inactive at 24 degrees Celsius (in vitro); raising the temperature to 37 degrees Celsius increases the frequency of channel opening, with a further increase in channel activity when the temperature is raised to 42 degrees Celsius (By similarity).
 Plays a role in the perception of pain caused by heat (By similarity).
 Plays a role in the sensory perception of pain caused by pressure (By similarity).